An introduction to Coxeter polyhedra: Polyhedra

 In any case, a $k$-dimensional subspace of $\matX^n$ is a totally geodesic copy of $\matX^k$.
 The intersection of two subspaces is either empty or a subspace.
 A subspace of codimension one is called a \emph{hyperplane} and it cuts $\matX^n$ into two connected components.
-The closure of one connected component in $\matX^n$ is called a \emph{half-space}.